chahalltek/eat-platform/docs/tenant-config-schema-drift.md

 DATABASE_URL="$DATABASE_URL" npx prisma migrate status --schema prisma/schema.prisma
 ```

 If `preset` or `llm` are missing from the column list, deploy the migrations above (starting with `20270815120000_usage_metering`) to realign the table with the Prisma client.
+The safety net migration `20280520120000_ensure_tenant_config_llm_and_preset` re-applies all four guardrail columns so that a fresh `prisma migrate deploy` will bring long-lived databases back into alignment even if earlier patches were skipped.